AxonIQ/reference-guide/part2/sagas.md

 Associating a Saga with a concept is done in several ways.
 First of all, when a Saga is newly created when invoking a `@StartSaga` annotated Event Handler, it is automatically associated with the property identified in the `@SagaEventHandler` method.
 Any other association can be created using the `SagaLifecycle.associateWith(String key, String/Number value)` method.
 Use the `SagaLifecycle.removeAssociationWith(String key, String/Number value)` method to remove a specific association.

+> Note
+>
+> The API to associate domain concepts within a Saga intentionally only allows a `String` or a `Number` as the identifying value, since a `String` representation of the identifier is required for the association value entry which is stored.
+Using simple identifier values in the API with a straightforward `String` representation is by design, as a `String` column entry in the database makes the comparison between database engines simpler.
+It is thus intentionally that there is no `associateWith(String, Object)` for example, as the result of an `Object#toString()` call might provide unwieldy identifiers.

 Imagine a Saga that has been created for a transaction around an Order.
 The Saga is automatically associated with the Order, as the method is annotated with `@StartSaga`.
 The Saga is responsible for creating an Invoice for that Order, and tell Shipping to create a Shipment for it.
 Once both the Shipment have arrived and the Invoice has been paid, the transaction is completed and the Saga is closed.

 Here is the code for such a Saga: